marcells/node-build-monitor/README.md

 __TL;DR:__ Go to the [docker directory](docker/), edit the file `config.json` and execute the script, which you need.

-Below is each step of the script explained in detail.
+Below, each step of the script is explained in detail.

 #### 1. Create Dockerfile